MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 <a name="policies-additional-considerations"></a>

-### Additional considerations for onboarding apps
+### Extra considerations for onboarding apps

-While troubleshooting for onboarding apps, there are some additional things to consider.
+While troubleshooting for onboarding apps, there are some extra things to consider.

 - **Understand the difference between the Azure AD Conditional Access policy settings: "Monitor only", "Block downloads", and "Use custom policy"**